Screenshot of category filtering window from BrowseControl web filter. Porn and social media categories blocked.

-BrowseControl is a host-based web filtering and port blocking software for filtering TCP/UDP ports on endpoint devices.
+BrowseControl is a host-based web filtering and port blocking software for restricting internet access and filtering TCP/UDP ports on endpoint devices.

 Effortlessly block ports that are unused and exploitable to reduce the attack surface of your network.